-Selected list of publications (my first author papers)
+Selected list of publications (my first and last author papers)

 We introduce new definitions of niche and fitness differences that can be applied to a much more general collection of community models.
 Importantly, these definitions align with intuition and can be applied to mutualistic communities.